makersmecca/Project-ShopSum/README.md

 </ul>
 <h3>Feedback</h3>
 We value your feedback and are constantly working to improve ShopSum. <br/>
-Feel free to share your thoughts and suggestions <a  href="https://letsshopsum.netlify.app/feedbackform">here</a>.
+Feel free to share your thoughts and suggestions <a  href="https://letsshopsum.netlify.app/feedbackform" rel="noopener noreferrer" target="_blank">here</a>.
 We would love to hear from you!<br/>
 <h3>Terms of Use</h3>
-Please refer to our <a href="https://letsshopsum.netlify.app/termsncons">Terms of Use</a> page for more information regarding the same.
+Please refer to our <a href="https://letsshopsum.netlify.app/termsncons" rel="noopener noreferrer" target="_blank">Terms of Use</a> page for more information regarding the same.